PawseySC/container-workflows/_episodes/09-rstudio-bio.md

 objectives:
 - Deploy a customised RStudio container for bioinformatics
 keypoints:
 - Containers are great way to manage R workflows.
 You likely still want to have a local installation of R/Rstudio for some testing, but if you have set workflows, you can use containers to manage them.
-You can also provide Rstudio servers for collaborators.
+You can also provide Rstudio servers for collaborators
-- Also, docker-compose is a great way to manage complex Docker commands, as well as coordinating multiple containers.
+- Also, docker-compose is a great way to manage complex Docker commands, as well as coordinating multiple containers
 ---

 ### RStudio example ###